codedx/codedx-kubernetes/setup/core/docs/config/backup-restore.md

 The backup.log file should have a "completed OK!" message above the log entries indicating that old backups are getting removed.

 > Note: To confirm that a backup includes the volume holding your Code Dx database backup, test a backup by running a restore.

+You should periodically check your Velero backups based on your backup schedule to ensure that backups are succeeding.

 ## Restoring Code Dx